sodwing/vpn/README.md

 To save and close the file in nano, press CTRL+X, then type Y and hit ENTER to confirm your changes.

 Interface Section
-- **Address:** In a private network using the IP range 10.0.0.0/24, the first usable IP address (10.0.0.1) is commonly assigned to the server or router, while the subsequent addresses (10.0.0.2, 10.0.0.3, etc.) are typically allocated to client devices.
-This subnet allows for a total of 256 IP addresses, with 254 usable for hosts.
+- **Address:** In the private subnet 10.0.0.0/24, the server is typically assigned the first usable IP (10.0.0.1), while clients receive subsequent addresses (10.0.0.2, 10.0.0.3, etc.).
+A /24 subnet contains 256 total addresses, of which 254 are usable by hosts (the .0 network address and .255 broadcast address are reserved).
 - **ListenPort:** 51820 is the default WireGuard port (you may change it if needed).
 - **PrivateKey:** Replace <SERVER_PRIVATE_KEY> with the server's actual WireGuard private key (keep this secret).